-BAWAG's CR Assessment is positioned at A1(cr)/P-1(cr)
+BAWAG's CR Assessment is A1(cr)/P-1(cr)

-The bank's CR Assessment is positioned three notches above the baa1 Adjusted BCA based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, including junior deposits and senior unsecured debt.
-To determine the CR Assessment, we focus purely on subordination, taking no account of the volume of the instrument class.
+The bank's CR Assessment is three notches above the baa1 Adjusted BCA based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, including junior deposits and senior unsecured debt.
 BAWAG's CR Assessment also does not benefit from any rating uplift based on government support, in line with our support assumptions on deposits and senior unsecured debt.